← Back to Blog

 Add a disabled state to the Button component

-Claude will read the file, understand the component structure, and implement it properly with TypeScript types, prop destructuring, and styling that matches the existing patterns.
+Claude will read the file, understand the component structure, and implement it properly: TypeScript types, prop destructuring, styling that matches the existing patterns.

 Real-World Example: Debugging a Production Bug